Did You Suffer a FOOSH Injury?

 • Colles‘ fracture: This is similar to a Smith’s fracture, but the arm bone pushes backward, causing fractured wrist bones.

-What To Do After Suffering a FOOSH Injury?
+What to Do Immediately After a FOOSH Injury

 The first thing to do after falling onto an outstretched arm and hand is to get the necessary medical treatment.
 However, it is not uncommon for such injuries to require long-term physical therapy because the recovery might be a slow process.
 The mounting medical bills might be overwhelming, especially if your injury prevents you from returning to work immediately.